epadam/CNN-AV1-intra-encoder/source/aom_av1.rst

 AOM AV1
 ======================================

-AV1 introduce many new tools
+AV1 introduce many new tools, in Table, it can be seen the tools comparison between AV1 and HEVC

 ==========================